elehtoranta/CS100/README.md

 # CS100 - Python 101
 Coursework for University of Tampere course *Programming 1*.
-This introductory course is entirely in Python.
-The course also works as an introduction to Object-Oriented Programming (OOP), which I haven't studied in Hive Helsinki.
+The course works as a (re-)introduction to OOP in Python.

-Most of the coursework is checked automatically, but projects were reviewed by course assistants.
+Much of (especially the earlier stage) code is template based "fill-a-line" -style, as this course is aimed at complete novices.

 ## Modules
 1. Loops